 Where there are large numbers of students, topic choice can be handled online.

-In the university represented by the sample list above, students can submit their preferences through a webpage, and are asked to specify their top four choices and rank them.
-Students are then allocated to topics and supervisors, with no guarantee that they will get their first choice – depending on whether certain topics are over-subscribed.
+Students can submit their preferences through a webpage, and asked to specify their top four choices and rank them.
+Students can then be allocated to topics and supervisors, with no guarantee that they will get their first choice – depending on whether certain topics are over-subscribed.

-It may be important to ensure that topics on offer are regularly refreshed, especially where past dissertations are made available to current students.
-If the same topics appear for too many successive years, there may be the obvious danger of plagiarism.
+It is helpful for students if a selection of past dissertations is made available to current students to provide some guidance on what is expected of them.
+However, if the same topics appear for too many successive years, there may be the obvious danger of plagiarism.
 Even where this does not extend to actual copying, there is the danger that students will simply adopt the same dissertation structure as used by previous students rather than working through this part of the process on their own.